 HB 786: Volunteer emergency responders would be protected from employment discrimination, termination or suspension based on an absence from employment while responding to an emergency, provided that no more than 14 work days a year are affected by such volunteering.
+Failed to pass House on third reading

 SB 1140: Would assign a new heading and Labor Code §21.143 to the definition of unpaid intern, with respect to existing sexual harassment protections for employees.
-Become familiar with the definition that was passed in the 2015 session.
+Become familiar with the definition that was passed in the 2015 session, now at §21.065, Texas Labor Code.